In this post, I’ll share how to tell if you have diastasis recti. And…what to do about it if you have it!

 - DON’T try to fix your core with crunches, planks, or traditional core exercises.
-These poses do not help and will cause more damage.
+These poses do not help and can cause more damage.

 - DO spend time connecting to your core EVERY DAY.
-Here’s a simple video that shows you how to safely and effectively engage your core.
-This exercise helps you find your Transverse Abdominis.
-This deep core muscle encourages your connective tissue to heal.
+Training your deep core muscle encourages your connective tissue to heal.
 It also acts like a corset for your body, providing support and stability.
-You can start doing this core engagement as soon as your baby is born.

 - DO focus on your alignment.
 I’ve written about this here.
 Poor alignment makes it hard to engage those deep core muscles and strains the weak connective tissue.

 - DO find a reputable fitness program that specializes in postpartum core health.
 Find one that suits your preferred style of working out (If yoga is your jam, I’d love to have you join me in the Heal Your Core With Yoga program).
-You want a program that gives you exercises AND educates you about the root cause of diastasis (i.e. alignment).
-Long lasting core-health comes from building strength AND changing body patterns.
+You want a program that includes exercises AND education on the root cause of diastasis (i.e. alignment).
+Long-lasting core-health comes from building strength AND changing body patterns.

-- Finally, DO be patient, Mama.
+- Finally, DO be patient.
 I know you’re eager to “bounce back” and feel normal again.
 You will.
 Give it time.
-You’ve spent almost 10 months growing a new life.
+It took almost 10 months to grow a new life.
 It takes more than a few weeks for your body to recover from that amazing process.